Black (video game): Sound

 Emphasizing the game's action film heritage, sound effects for the weapons in the game were based on various sounds from films.
-For example, Bruce Willis' Heckler & Koch MP5 in Die Hard, Jack Bauer's pistol in 24, and Arnold Schwarzenegger's Uzi in True Lies.
+For example, Bruce Willis' Heckler & Koch MP5 in Die Hard (1989), Jack Bauer's pistol in 24 (2001–2010), and Arnold Schwarzenegger's Uzi in True Lies (1994).

 Realizing in the chaos of a heavy gun battle the heavy mix of sound and music would produce a cacophony of noise, the sound designers developed the "choir of guns" concept.
 Whereas, traditionally in a shooter game, each weapon model would be assigned a different sound, Black assigns each enemy their own "voice", similar to the way in which each member of a choir would have their own distinct voice.
 For example, there are three enemies firing, one would be assigned a low voice, another a medium voice, and the third a high voice.
 This allows all the weapons being fired in any particular scene to harmonize and deliver a distinct sound for the game.
 Blacks sound was nominated for Best Audio at the 2006 BAFTA Video Games Awards, and won Best Art & Sound jointly with Burnout Revenge (another game by Criterion) at the 2006 Develop Industry Excellence Awards.

-The music for Black was composed by Chris Tilton, using a theme co-authored with Oscar-winning composer Michael Giacchino.
+The music for Black was composed by Chris Tilton, using a theme co-authored with Academy Award-winning composer Michael Giacchino.
 It was recorded at the Newman Scoring Stage.